 We also worked on socializing the framework and language we would use in the assessment and implementation.
-This assessment served as working map for the implementation phase.
+This assessment served as a working map for the implementation phase.

 Together with a financial audit and analysis of market position with PESTLED360, a software-based analysis tool.
 This allows businesses to map external drivers to their strategic initiatives.

-Among the most exciting aspects of this project were the bootcamps, where learnings were synthesized into action plans.
+Among the most exciting aspects of this project were the boot camps, where learnings were synthesized into action plans.
 The collaborative learning approach yielded deep insights and allowed for companies to share vital knowledge.
-Working with real business models, plans and projects on-the-ground, we were able to tailor short workshops and coaching sessions to address specific issues and problem-solve.
+Working with real business models, plans, and projects on-the-ground, we were able to tailor short workshops and coaching sessions to address specific issues and problem-solve.

 “Participating in Growkomp was highly valuable, especially the bootcamp where we gained inspiration and tools for describing our business model and got help to define concrete measures for achieving our goals.
 We have had some great discussions and follow ups throughout the process and the whole management team gained valuable information.” –Martin Møller Business Development officer at Expedit.